 It is a day like any other in the small town of Hamlin, California.
 TV signals then suddenly tv signals turn to static.
 When broadcasts resume, it is learnt that New York City has been hit by a nuclear strike.
 With her husband away on a business trip and no longer able to be contacted, housewife Carol Weatherly determines to keep her family – teenage daughter Mary Liz and her two sons Brad and Scottie – together through whatever happens next.
 For a time, life continues fairly much as before, but around them food and petrol supplies soon grow scarce and social disorder increases.
 Fallout begins to affect the town and soon deaths increase beyond the manpower to bury them.

 Testament was one of amid a spate of grimly real nuclear holocaust films that came out in the mid-1980s, parallel with Ronald Reagan’s massive re-escalation of the nuclear arms race.
-Others included the likes of Special Bulletin (tv, 1983), WarGames (1983) and further afield British ventures like Threads (tv, 1984), When the Wind Blows (1986) and Rules of Engagement (tv, 1989), the Russian Letters from a Dead Man (1986) and Barefoot Gen (1983), a shattering Japanese anime about Hiroshima.
+Others included the likes of Special Bulletin (tv, 1983), WarGames (1983), Countdown to Looking Glass (1984) and further afield British ventures like Threads (tv, 1984), When the Wind Blows (1986) and Rules of Engagement (tv, 1989), the French Malevil (1981), the Russian Letters from a Dead Man (1986) and Barefoot Gen (1983), a shattering Japanese anime about Hiroshima.

 The film is significantly aided by the quietly believable performance of Jane Alexander.
 (Alexander was nominated for both that year’s Academy and Golden Globe Best Actress awards for the role).
 The film is also notable for being one of the earliest screen appearances of a pre-superstardom Kevin Costner in the small part of a neighbouring husband who decides to leave the town for safety.
 James Horner’s score does perhaps overly try to ply the emotions but the film is laudable in low-key lack of melodrama.
 It is doubtful if the real holocaust, should it come, would be faced with such creditable and orderly dignity.